Rahul1632/Social-Login/README.md

 https://drive.google.com/file/d/1oUtK-3XBj29e9uCQEoARxq-HqpLOV_eQ/view?usp=sharing

-And this is the link of the google drive folder where you will the screencast of these as well :
+And this is the link of the google drive folder where you will have the screencast of these as well :

 https://drive.google.com/drive/folders/1kvqr9_qtnq-H03YnfbR81fSfqRqcjtu9?usp=sharing